Reviewed by: Brandon Brown

 What Is a Home Appraisal?

-This is distinct from a home’s market value.
+This is distinct from a home’s fair market value.
 Market value is determined by the consumers and the local market.
-While this does have some overlap with the appraised value, market value is more dependent on market trends and comparable property in your neighborhood.
+While this does have some overlap with the appraised value, fair market value is more dependent on market trends and comparable property in your neighborhood.

 Home Appraisal vs. Home Inspection